strapy-project/strapy/doc/source/usage/installation.rst

 `Unix <https://docs.python.org/3/using/unix.html>`_ systems).

-`strapy` uses `numpy` and `scipy` for matrix mathematics, `sympy` for symbolic mathematics and `pyctmm` for transfer matrix modelling.
-If `strapy` is installed with pip with the exception of `pyctmm` these dependencies will be installed automatically. `pyctmm` must be installed before `strapy`, refer to the :code:`ctmm`/`pyctmm` documentation for installation instructions.
+`strapy` uses `numpy` and `scipy` for matrix mathematics, `sympy` for symbolic mathematics and `pyctmm <https://github.com/strapy-project/ctmm>`_ for transfer matrix modelling.
+If `strapy` is installed with pip with the exception of `pyctmm` these dependencies will be installed automatically. `pyctmm` must be installed before `strapy`, refer to the `ctmm/pyctmm documentation <https://ctmm.readthedocs.io>`_ for installation instructions.

 Installation from source
 ------------------------